Princess Party

 "Princess Party" is the 15th episode of the American comedy television series, Modern Family's second season and the 39th overall.
-It originally aired on February 16, 2011 on the American Broadcasting Company (ABC).
+It originally aired on February 16, 2011, on the American Broadcasting Company (ABC).
 The episode was written by Elaine Ko and was directed by Michael Spiller.

 The episode revolves around the guest list for Lily's princess-themed birthday party which gets a little out of hand when Mitchell decides to invite his mom, much to Claire's dismay, and disinvite Fizbo, much to Cameron's dismay.
 Things get even more strange when DeDe shows up with Claire's old high school boyfriend in tow, and Jay and Gloria each turn to their own unique methods of dealing with this gathering of misfits.

 "Princess Party" received mixed reviews with TV Squad writer Joel Keller calling it "one of the funniest episodes of the season".
 The episode saw a significant drop in the ratings from the previous episode, "Bixby's Back" which reached a series high.

 Plot

 At the Dunphy's Claire (Julie Bowen) is going berserk because her mother — grandma DeDe (Shelley Long) — is coming, so Phil (Ty Burrell) is arranging for the children to get off her back and orders Luke (Nolan Gould) to be extra-charming to ward off any unpleasant situation.
 It turns out that DeDe ran into Robby Sullivan (Matt Dillon), Claire's old boyfriend, and invited him for dinner, without telling him that Claire is now married with children, much to his surprise.
-Robby is a limo driver that has kept his good looks and taunts Phil.
+Robby is a limo driver who has kept his good looks and taunts Phil.
 During dinner he starts telling anecdotes of his and Claire's escapades which reveal how much she was out of control when growing up, to the amazement of Phil and amusement of her children.
 After dinner is finally over, Claire and Phil caught DeDe making out with Robby when he walks her to his limo.

 Gloria (Sofía Vergara) comes back home from purchasing Lily's present, a children's book with a recorder where they can record their voices reading the book.
 She arranges for the entire Pritchett-Delgado family to play the roles with disastrous results just as Jay (Ed O'Neill) had foreseen.
 Meanwhile, Gloria is very anxious about going to Lily's party the next day, because she does not want to run into DeDe again.
 This is used by Jay as an excuse to get out of a friend's of Gloria's first communion party because he feels that "the father does not like him very much".
 However his plan ultimately fails when Gloria rethinks her previous position and decides not to let DeDe prevent her from missing important family events because she knows that Jay will be there for her just as she will be there for him at María Victoria's first communion.